 b.
 Fee Credits

 Another payment option which can benefit both parties is to offer Fee Credits for improvements.
 These improvements could include building fence, building corrals, or developing or expanding the water system.
 A per foot price for fence or an overall project cost would be agreed upon beforehand, and this value would be credited toward the rent payment after the work is completed.
 The same idea could be applied to management practices that go beyond the scope of normal grazing such as exotic weed treatment or an intensified grazing treatment on part of the property that requires more labor or temporary fencing (see Box 2.
-Other Fee Structures, next page).
+Other Fee Structures, sidebar).
 The payment amount and due dates if payments should be clearly identified if payments are being made BY the agency; any costs such as utilities that are not included in the fees paid to the Grazing Operator should be identified.

 Benefits

 The Grazing Operator benefits as it guarantees that rent payments go directly to the property in the form of infrastructure that can be used in future grazing seasons or potential increased forages in the case of vegetation treatments.